-Soul Burgers is an award winning Art House which uses multi-media to educate, inform and prompt discussion on mental health issues.
+Soul Burgers is an award winning Art House which uses multi media to educate, inform and prompt discussion on mental health issues.

-“The Digital Interactive schools/college programme uses popular films to prompt questions and expand the language and vocabulary of emotions for young adults” says Christina.
-“Young adults don’t want to be told how they feel – they want to use their own language to tell us what they feel”
+“The Digital Interactive schools/college programme and its use of popular film to prompt questions and expand the language and vocabulary of emotions for young adults is a very strong teaching tool to contain young adults emotions” she says. ” This age group don’t want to be told how they feel – they want to use their own language to tell the world what they feel”

 Action Not Words..